Visual Identity in 5 Steps: Definition & Creation | Guide + Examples

 The different elements of the visual identity of a brand must be included in a graphic charter.
 It will be used to define your identity on all the communication supports you will decide to use.
 As far as its components are concerned, we can mention :

 Personally, I advise you to opt for a “Wordmark” type logo, that is to say that the logo is the name of your company, stylized according to your typography and your colors.
-This is the simplest and most effective.
+This is the simplest and most effective way to create a logo.
 Many startups make this choice, and I think they are right.

 Ideally, you would couple this wordmark with an icon that will be easy to recognize and that can be used more easily on the web.